brycedrennan/imaginAIry/README.md

 ## ChangeLog

 **14.0.0**
-- 🎉 feature: uses refiners library for generation
+- 🎉 feature: video generation using [Stable Video Diffusion](https://github.com/Stability-AI/generative-models)
+- 🎉 feature: imaginairy is now backed by the [refiners library](https://github.com/finegrain-ai/refiners)
+  - This was a huge re-write which is why some features are not yet supported.
+On the plus side, refiners supports cutting edge features (SDXL, image prompts, etc) which will be added to imaginairy soon.
+  - feature: added support for [self-attention guidance](https://github.com/SusungHong/Self-Attention-Guidance) which makes details of images more accurate
-- 🎉 feature: adds support for pytorch 2.0
+- feature: adds support for pytorch 2.0
-- fix: stable diffusion 1.5 + inpainting working
-- fix: self-attention guidance working. improves image generation quality
-- fix: tile-mode working
-- fix: self-attention guidance working. improves image generation quality
 - deprecated: support for python 3.8
+- deprecated: support for torch 1.13
 - deprecated: support for sd 1.4, 2.0, 2.1
-- broken: pix2pix editing, most samplers, most controlnets, and memory management
+- broken: pix2pix editing, most samplers, some controlnets, and memory management

 **13.2.1**
 - fix: pydantic models for http server working now.
 Fixes #380